chipweinberger/flutter_blue_plus/README.md

 ## ❗ Bluetooth Classic is not supported ❗

- i.e. speakers, headphones, mice, keyboards, gamepads, Arduino HC-05 & HC-06, and more are not supported
+ i.e. speakers, headphones, mice, keyboards, gamepads, Arduino HC-05 & HC-06, and more are not supported.
+These all use Bluetooth Classic.

 ## Cross-Platform Bluetooth Low Energy